thegetty/quire-docs/content/docs-v1/install-uninstall.md

     ```

 {{< q-class "box tip" >}}
 If you are a legacy version (v0) Quire user and are having trouble getting the v1 version to run, try [uninstalling](#uninstall-quire) Quire first.
-Close your command-line shell and then following the steps above to update to the latest version.
+Close your command-line shell and then follow the steps above to update to the latest version.
 {{< /q-class >}}

 ## Re-Install Legacy Versions of Quire